Alarm Ordinance in Sandy Springs

 False Alarms are those calls made by an Alarm Company to the 911 Center in which public safety personnel are enroute to a property location in which the call proves to be unfounded.
 Cancelled alarms where the alarm is cancelled, but the officer has already checked the premise, are also considered false alarms.
 An alarm which is cancelled prior to the officer being sent to the premise is not considered a false alarm.

-Calls made to 911 without Enhanced Call Verification conducted prior to the request for dispatch are administrative violations which disqualifies an alarm for response in addition to a fine to the alarm company.
+Calls made to request public safety dispatch without state-mandated verification conducted prior to the request for dispatch are administrative violations which disqualifies an alarm for response in addition to a fine to the alarm company.